How to earn money from walking

 What's on this page?

-You earn 0.95 sweatcoins for every 1,000 outdoor steps you take - that’s roughly half a mile.
+You earn 0.95 Sweatcoins for every 1,000 outdoor steps you take (roughly half a mile).
 You can then use your coins to get discounts and sometimes free stuff from the app’s store.

 While 30 sweatcoins is the equivalent of around 15 miles, you won’t need to cover it in one go!
 The key is to save up coins using the steps you’d be taking anyway.

-We asked members of our Facebook group, and they reported that they'd nabbed everything from Now TV passes and virtual personal trainer sessions, to tailor-made dog food and protein shakers by using the app.
+We asked members of our Facebook group, and they reported that they'd nabbed everything from NOW TV passes and virtual personal trainer sessions, to tailor-made dog food and protein shakers by using the app.
 But there are some downsides too.

-I used it for a Now TV pass.
+I used it for a NOW TV pass.
 The daily offers are usually discounts, subscription services or paying postage for a 'free' item.
 However, it was eating my battery and data so I just deleted it.

 I’ve earned over £40 worth of vouchers for various stores in the past five months!

-You might not be making money for yourself, but you can feel good about the fact that your exercise is helping those in need.
+You might not be making money for yourself, but you can feel good about the fact that your exercise is helping those in need!

-It might even motivate you to walk more, which is no bad thing (especially if it saves you a gym membership).
+It might even motivate you to walk more, which is no bad thing (especially if it saves you paying for a gym membership).

-If you live in an urban area where you can easily get around without a car, then this is the perfect way to earn some spare cash by walking — although you'll have to be prepared to go out of you way to get the job done.
+If you live in an urban area where you can easily get around without a car, then this is the perfect way to earn some spare cash by walking — although you'll have to be prepared to go out of your way to get the job done.

 TaskRabbit (London, Manchester, Bristol and Birmingham)

-• These sites do offer some basic insurance, but it's usually to cover the the person posting the task, rather than the Tasker (you).
+These sites do offer some basic insurance, but it's usually to cover the person posting the task, rather than the Tasker (you).
 You might want to think about taking out your own insurance, in case you're injured while carrying out any tasks

 It's easy money and involves a lot of standing around, but don't expect to get paid much more than the minimum wage.

-It's a pretty low-skill job after all - all you need is a high threshold for standing around dressed as a bowling pin or a horse’s head (both real student money makers!).
+After all, it's pretty low-skilled work – all you need is a high threshold for standing around dressed as a bowling pin or a horse’s head (both real student money makers!).

-• You'll probably need a license before you can get out there, but this should be organised by the business you're advertising for.
+Note that you'll probably need a license before you can get out there, but this should be organised by the business you're advertising for.

 If you live somewhere packed with landmarks, beauty spots or layers of history, you could get on the tour guide circuit.

-Tour guiding involves leading folk around a town, city or wilderness route and pointing out hidden gems or points of interest along the way.
+Tour guiding involves leading people around a town, city or wilderness route and pointing out hidden gems or points of interest along the way.
 You’re not stuck with the great outdoors, either – you could arrange guided tours of public museums or art galleries.

-Most student digs won't even let you house a goldfish, never mind a golden retriever, so if dogs are your type of people, becoming a dog walker can be a win-win.
+Most student houses won't even let you house a goldfish, never mind a golden retriever — so if dogs are your type of people, becoming a dog walker can be a win-win.